 It’s also expected that TISA will influence polices on the migration of health workers.
 It’s expected that commercial service providers would be free to ‘import’ health workers (generally as temporary contract labour hired at lower rates) from other countries.
 This could depress local wages and affect local employment.
 It would also add to a global crisis largely due to the migration of health workers from low and middle income countries.

-Negotiations on TiSA were due to be discussed at a meeting in Geneva in December 2016, with the possibility of wrapping up negotiations.
-But this has been cancelled due to differences of opinion within the European Union and recent developments in the US.
+Negotiations on TiSA began in 2013 and were expected to conclude in 2016.
+However, negotiations have stalled due to differences of opinion within the European Union and recent developments in the US.
 The election of Donald Trump creates problems for TiSA given that he appears critical of large multilateral trade deals.
-However, TiSA is about services and not industrial goods, and so it can’t be ruled out that, in time, the Trump administration will come to look on it more favourably.
+However, TiSA is about services and not industrial goods, and so it can’t be ruled out that, in time, the Trump administration will come to look on the treaty more favourably.

 Should the US pull out of talks, it’s also possible that TiSA negotiations will continue under the leadership of the European Commission.